MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_defend_trusted_target.md

 # Entity Documentation - minecraft:behavior.defend_trusted_target

-`minecraft:behavior.defend_trusted_target` allows an entity to react with an event when a trusted target is attacked.
+`minecraft:behavior.defend_trusted_target` compels an entity to react with an event when a trusted target is attacked.

 >[!IMPORTANT]
 > `minecraft:behavior.defend_trusted_target` requires a mob to be set to a trusted relationship in order for the behavior to work properly.